 350Z Audio System

 I am getting back to working on the audio system for my 2004 350Z.
 I originally built the system in 2006 including an amplifier rack and custom fiberglass woofer pods while retaining the originals base head unit.
 Over time I realized that the mdf amplifier rack had problems in that while it tucked everything nicely in the space originally for the higher end audio system’s woofer it was hard to get to such as replacing a fuse.
-When the head unit died, I decided to address that.
+When the head unit died, I decided to address these issues … figured I would have fun seeing what I could come up with..

 One of the problems is that I have to re-discover what I did 20 years ago .. memory is a bit hazy so this is going to be a virtual scratch pad.
 It is raining today so I will use this time to do some note-taking.